Michael Owen

 After Liverpool had fallen behind their title rivals under Gérard Houllier's final two seasons, Owen opted not to renew his contract and then moved to Real Madrid for £8 million in the summer of 2004.
 There he was frequently used as a substitute.
 He scored 13 goals in La Liga before returning to England the following season where he joined Newcastle United for £16.8 million.
 This was after Owen's disappointment that Real had rejected a bid from Liverpool to re-sign him.
 After a promising start to the 2005–06 season, injuries largely ruled him out over the next 18 months.
 After his return, he became team captain and was the team's top scorer for the 2007–08 season.
 Newcastle were relegated in the 2008–09 season and, in a surprise move, Owen moved to Manchester United as a free agent.
 He spent three years at Old Trafford before joining Stoke City in September 2012.
 Owen is one of ten players to have scored 150 or more goals in the Premier League.
 He is also the youngest player to have reached 100 goals in the Premier League.
 On 19 March 2013, Owen announced his retirement from playing at the end of the 2012–13 season.

 Internationally, Owen first played for the senior England team in 1998, becoming England's youngest player and youngest goalscorer at the time.
 His performance at the 1998 FIFA World Cup, which included a goal against Argentina in which he ran from the halfway line, brought him to national and international prominence, making him one of the most sought after players in world football.
 He went on to score in UEFA Euro 2000, the 2002 World Cup and Euro 2004.
-He is the only player to have scored in four consecutive major tournaments for England.
+He was the first player to have scored in four consecutive major tournaments for England.
 He played at the 2006 World Cup, but suffered an injury which took him a year to recover from.
-Occasionally playing as captain, he is England's 11th-most-capped player and has scored a former national record (since overtaken by Wayne Rooney) of 26 competitive goals, with 40 in total from 89 appearances, most recently in 2008.
+Occasionally playing as captain, he made 89 appearances for England, scoring 40 goals, of which 26 were in competitive matches, a record for England at the time of his retirement.